findkit/findkit/packages/docs/docs/toml/options.md

 Available only in some subscription plans.
 See pricing for details.

 :::caution
 This option must be set before the first crawl since it is used when initializing the index.
-Afterwards the index must be reset in the project settings to change the model.
+If project is crawled before setting this option the index must be reset in the project settings to change the model.
 :::

 ### `schedule_full_crawl: string` {#schedule_full_crawl}